 Pilates develops better posture, balance and flexibility.
-Pilates also focuses on the mind-body connection.
-While doing the various exercises your mind needs to be constantly aware of your breathing and the way your body moves.
+Pilates also focuses on the mind body connection.
+Performing the exercises correctly requires a mind body connection to achieve the maximum results.

-Because Pilates can be modified to provide either a gentle strength training program or a challenging workout, most people are able to participate.
+Pilates can be modified to provide a gentle strength training program or a challenging workout, making it available to most people.
 It is suitable both for beginners and for people who already exercise regularly.

 The health benefits of Pilates include: